Zsongli/geometry-graphing-c/README.md

 ![PlaneLab logo](./assets/planelab_logo.svg)
 ---
 A simple C application for graphing geometric shapes using ImGui.
-Made for a school assignment.
+Made for a university assignment.

 ## Preview
 ![TODO]()